-Disclaimer
+Disclaimer:

 We have taken every care to ensure the accuracy of the information contained in this publication.
-However, the information should not be used as a substitute for the advice from appropriately qualified professionals.
-Speak to your doctor, qualified health care professional or legal professional before taking any action.
-Please note that personal views and opinions expressed are not necessarily endorsed by the Trust.
-The resource is produced independently, is not influenced by sponsors and is free from endorsement.
+It is produced independently, is not influenced by sponsors and is free from endorsement.
+The information should not be used as a substitute for the advice of appropriately qualified professionals, if in any doubt please seek advice from your doctor or legal professional.